jlheflin/jlheflin.github.io/docs/nwchemex_install_instructions.md

 ```

 If needed, you can confirm that the `CMAKE_INSTALL_PREFIX` variable was set via
-ccmake, but Ryan doesn't really like it when builds use `ccmake`, so I would just
+`ccmake`, but using `ccmake` to configure and generate the build usually results in
-use to confirm variables.
+undefined behavior for the build, so I would just use `ccmake` to confirm that
+variables have been set correctly.

 ```bash
 # OPTIONAL